Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Detail of the algorithms

 \subsection{Personalized Federated Low-Rank Adaptation (pFedLoRA)}

 We outline two variants of the personalized FedLoRA algorithm here.
-Both versions of pFedLoRA follow a similar framework, where each client maintains a full-rank global model $\bm{W}$ and its own personalization modules $\bm{L}^{(k)}$ and $\bm{U}^{(k)}$.
+We use these algorithms to compare our pFedLoRU.
+Both versions of pFedLoRA follow a similar framework, where each client maintains a full-rank global model $\bm{W}$ and its own personalization models $\bm{L}^{(k)}$ and $\bm{U}^{(k)}$.

-In pFedLoRA(1), the first variant, as suggested by \cite{wu2024fedlora} and other FedLoRA algorithms, the personalization modules are optimized separately from the global model.
-Specifically, the algorithm first optimizes the personalization modules for $E_{\text{per}}$ and subsequently optimizes the global full-rank model for $E_{\text{global}}$ by solving:
+In pFedLoRA(1), the first variant, as suggested by \cite{wu2024fedlora} and other FedLoRA algorithms, the personalization models are optimized separately from the global model.
+Specifically, the algorithm first optimizes the personalization models for $E_{\text{per}}$ iterations and subsequently optimizes the global full-rank model for $E_{\text{global}}$ iterations by solving:

 However, pFedLoRA(1) has been found to be less effective compared to our modified version pFedLoRA(2).
-The second variant, pFedLoRA(2), optimizes both the personalization modules and the global full-rank model simultaneously for $E=E_{\text{per}}+E_{\text{global}}$ by solving:
+The second variant, pFedLoRA(2), optimizes both the personalization modules and the global full-rank model simultaneously for $E=E_{\text{per}}+E_{\text{global}}$ iterations by solving: